-AMD: Another artist that has had an incredible year is Eyvind Blix.
+AMD: Another artist who has had an incredible year is Eyvind Blix.
 Released on what I think is the best record label out of Asia, this track is part of the top 3 best VA compilations I’ve ever had the pleasure of adding to my collection.
 It’s a beautiful mix of chaos and order, with incredibly soothing undertones.

 AMD: Though Synthek and Attic Music aren’t as prominent in the hypnotic techno scene, there is absolutely no doubt that they both release plenty of quality music deserving of such attention.
 Another one of my “checkpoint” tracks that feels like the perfect halfway point between TGP vibes going into a Polegroup sound.
 Top-notch.

 Atom Heart – Adobe [Delirium, 1994]